RIISS00055 Traffic Management Implementer Skill Set

 Bondi Training Centre has been approved by SafeWork NSW and is also accredited by Australian Skills and Quality Authority (ASQA) to deliver this training course.

-- Participants must be at least 17 years to take this course, hold white card and 100 points I.D. are required on the day of the course.
+- Participants must be at least 17 years to take this course, and 100 points I.D. are required on the day of the course.
 (IMPORTANT: If participant fails to provide 100 points I.D. on the day of course, participant will not be allowed to attend the course, a $50 reschedule will be charged to book another course date).

 - Participant must wear appropriate PPE (eg. long pants, long sleeve shirt and closed shoes (preferably work boots), hard cap).